WPManageNinja/wpsocialninja-docs/guide/notification-popup/notification-popup.md

 ---
-title: "Notification Popup | Social Reviews | WP Social Ninja"
+title: "Notification Popup"
 description: ""
 ---

-# Notification Popup | Social Reviews | WP Social Ninja
+# Notification Popup

 With the most exclusive **Notification** **Popup** available in WP Social Ninja Pro, you can show off your social reviews in the most stylish way without any hassle and coding.